denkungsart/filmmakers-api/source/index.html.md

 showreel_medium_ids | Array | Ids of showreel media that are either connected to a showreel or credits/skills (see also `showreel_media` endpoint) vita | hash | A collection of credits, where each entry contains structured data related to a specific credit.
 The entries are sorted by the following criteria: `in_development` (entries with `true` are prioritized), `year_to`/`year_from` (in descending chronological order), `position` (manually sorted by the user), and `id`.
-The credits are grouped by type, such as `education`, `television`, `theatre`, etc. vita.x[].in_development | boolean | indicates film projects that are still in development, meaning it has not been completed or released yet
+The credits are grouped by type, such as `education`, `television`, `theatre`, etc. vita.x[].in_development | boolean | indicates film projects that are still in development, meaning it has not been completed or released yet ethnic_background | Array | Contains general ethnicities or heritages of the actor.
+Visibility depends on the setting for `ethnic_appearances` (as described above under _attribute_visibility_). ethnic_background_details | Array | Contains specific ethnicities or heritages of the actor, e.g. specific countries. ethnic_background_custom | string | Contains a custom description of ethnicities or heritages entered by the actor.

 # Talent agencies